NEUdeep/3D-backbone-for-video-action-recognition/README.md

 # 3D-backbone-for-video-action-recognition
-3D backbone  for video action recognition
+3D backbone for video action recognition, the new model will come soon...